ACE issues response to the EU’s Farm to Fork Strategy

-“The role of packaging is essential in protecting food along the value chain as it contributes to ensuring food safety, minimalizing food waste as well as spoilage by allowing for a longer shelf-life.
+“The role of packaging is essential in protecting food along the value chain as it contributes to ensuring food safety, minimalising food waste as well as spoilage by allowing for a longer shelf-life.
 Adopting sustainable practices in food distribution amongst food supply chains players is also an enabler to reduce food losses along production.
 Finally, ACE calls for incentives that support the use of safe, circular and sustainable packaging,” continued Ms. Carpentier.

 ACE also calls for further harmonisation of rules on food contact materials, including specific measures for those materials that are not covered yet, such as paper and board, inks, etc. “This will ensure that the same rules apply all over Europe, strengthen the internal market and improve the competitiveness of the European industry that will have to comply with a unified legal framework, instead of a patchwork of national legislations,” concluded Ms. Carpentier.

-By continuing to invest in innovation for new recycling projects, and by using recognised science-based targets on reduction of greenhouse gases and sustainably sourced materials based on internationally recognized standards, the members of ACE remain committed to contributing to a low carbon circular economy.
+By continuing to invest in innovation for new recycling projects, and by using recognised science-based targets on reduction of greenhouse gases and sustainably sourced materials based on internationally recognised standards, the members of ACE remain committed to contributing to a low carbon circular economy.